BunchOfBytes/CTF-Writeups/Whitehacks2020/Web/ELearn.md

 4. ???

 # Elearn (1/4) - SQLi?
+### Description
+Recently, WhiteHacks Academy has put in a lot of effort to upgrade its elearn portal to embrace the latest web technologies.
+One of the end result is a whole new React web application.
+Everything from the login, to the search filtering are all done under-the-hood without needing a page refresh.
+This seamless experience has led to the overconfidence of its management to thinking that by upgrading their web stack, they're no longer vulnerable to old school web vulnerabilities such as SQL injection.
+Prove them wrong.
+### Solution
 This is SQLi - but not the workshop SQLi.
 You see, there are many different types of SQL databases out there, each comes with their own syntax.

 This is a React App.
 Hence, we should use Burp even more to enumerate all those pesky endpoints which are hidden away from us. :3